-Adult-Gerontology Acute Care Nurse Practitioner
+Adult Gerontology-Acute Care Nurse Practitioner

-The AG-ACNP program prepares students to focus on management of common adult health problems and develop advanced clinical diagnostic and decision-making skills.
+The AG-ACNP program prepares students to focus on the management of common adult health problems and develop advanced clinical diagnostic and decision-making skills.
 The MSN program consists of both didactic and practice-based clinical performance courses.
 The didactic courses present the nursing knowledge, theoretical concepts, models, and research that inform patient care and evidence-based practice.
 The practice-based courses provide opportunities for students to apply knowledge; practice skills; plan, implement and evaluate interventions and programs; and learn the full scope of the role for which they are preparing.
 There is a core set of courses that all students (regardless of the chosen MSN track option) complete.
 These core courses will be completed before a student begins the clinical practicum courses.

-The Adult-Gerontology Acute Care Nurse Practitioner (AG-ACNP) track option prepares students to be eligible for certification as an Adult-Gerontology Acute Care Nurse Practitioner.
+The Adult Gerontology-Acute Care Nurse Practitioner (AG-ACNP) track option prepares students to be eligible for certification as an Adult-Gerontology Acute Care Nurse Practitioner.
 AG-ACNPs provide direct patient management and patient care in acute and complex care settings.

-- 500 Clinical Hours
+- 750 Clinical Hours